Thousands Return to Campus for Alumni Weekend

-Hall presented the Distinguished Alumni Awards.
-First up was Young Alumni Award winner Travis Roy (COM’00), who was given a standing ovation even before he reached the stage.
-Roy, who is now a motivational speaker and activist, said the greatest moment of his BU experience came when his hockey jersey was hung above the ice.
+The first to be honored was Young Alumni Award winner Travis Roy (COM’00), who was given a standing ovation even before he reached the stage.
+Roy, a motivational speaker and activist, said the greatest moment of his BU experience came when his hockey jersey was hung above the ice.
 “To see it hanging there, I feel like it was all of us who put it there,” he said.
 “The students, the hockey team, it was everyone who made BU the kind of place where I could find myself.”

-Distinguished Alumni Awards recipients were Elizabeth Cohen (SPH’92), senior medical correspondent at CNN; Gerard Cohen (LAW’62), founder and owner of Western Carriers; and humanitarian and philanthropist Meera Gandhi (GSM’89).
+Alumni Awards were presented to Elizabeth Cohen (SPH’92), senior medical correspondent at CNN; Gerard Cohen (LAW’62), founder and owner of Western Carriers; and humanitarian and philanthropist Meera Gandhi (GSM’89).

 Gerard Cohen has been active in the BU Alumni Council and the School of Law Alumni Association’s executive committee.
 In 1994, he and his family established the Gerard H. Cohen Award, given to a member of the LAW administrative staff who has shown unselfish and distinguished service to the school.

 Meera Gandhi created the Giving Back Foundation, aimed at alleviating poverty, illness, and suffering and at helping to educate women and children.
-Gandhi, whose documentary film Giving Back was screened after the ceremony, told the audience that she was “deeply touched” by the award.
-“Without the guidance and wisdom of my professors, I wonder how much I would have accomplished,” she said.
-“Boston University helped me grow and gain wisdom in a very special way.”
+Gandhi’s documentary film Giving Back was screened after the awards ceremony.

-On Saturday night, Staub and his hockey fan guests got the excitement they came for and more.
-Coming back from a 3-0 deficit at the end of the first period, the Terriers took the contest with UMass into overtime, where they cinched a 5-4 victory.
+Later Saturday, Staub and his hockey fan guests got the excitement they came for.
+Coming back from a 3-0 deficit at the end of the first period, the Terriers took the contest with UMass into overtime, where they clinched a 5-4 victory.

-Sunday morning’s Jazz Brunch in Metcalf Hall attracted a full house.
+The final event of the weekend, a jazz brunch in Metcalf Hall, attracted a full house.
 Desiree James-Barber (CAS’81), a PhD candidate in urban systems at Rutgers University, said this was the first time she had returned to BU for Alumni Weekend, and she made the trip because the event was a Celebration of Black Alumni.